kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

-We will need to measure the impact to performance and scalability, but we have enough data and experience from prior work with the watch cache to be confident there is significant scale/perf opportunity here, and we would like to measure it.
+We will need to measure the impact to performance and scalability, but we have enough data and experience from prior work with the watch cache to be confident there is significant scale/perf opportunity here, and we would like to introduce an alpha implementation.

 We expect the biggest gain to be from node-originating requests (e.g. kubelet listing pods scheduled on its node).
 For those requests, the size of the